tsunami416604/azure-docs.hu-hu/articles/virtual-wan/virtual-wan-site-to-site-portal.md

          ```
         "ConnectedSubnets":["10.2.0.0/16","10.30.0.0/16"]
          ```
-    * A virtuális hálózat VPN-átjárójának **IP-címei** Mivel a átjáróban minden egyes csatlakoztatása két alagútból áll az aktív-aktív konfigurációban, a fájlban felsorolt IP-címeket is látni fogja.
+    * A virtuális hálózat VPN-átjárójának **IP-címei** Because each connection of the  vpngateway is composed of two tunnels in active-active configuration, you'll see both IP addresses listed in this file.
 Ebben a példában mindegyik helyhez az „Instance0” és az „Instance1” van feltüntetve.<br>Példa:

         ```
         "Instance0":"104.45.18.186"
         "Instance1":"104.45.13.195"
         ```
-    * **Átjáróban-kapcsolat konfigurációs részletei** , például BGP, előmegosztott kulcs stb.
-A PSK a automatikusan létrehozott előmegosztott kulcs.
+    * **Vpngateway connection configuration details** such as BGP, pre-shared key etc. The PSK is the pre-shared key that is automatically generated for you.
 A kapcsolatot az egyéni PSK Áttekintés lapján bármikor szerkesztheti.

 ### <a name="example-device-configuration-file"></a>Eszközkonfigurációs példafájl